gtmwizard/contentWizard/README.md

-# Content Wizard 🪄
+# WordSchmit 🪄

-Content Wizard is an AI-powered content creation platform that helps businesses generate personalized content across multiple platforms.
+WordSchmit is an AI-powered content creation platform that helps businesses generate personalized content across multiple platforms.
 It uses advanced language models to create content that matches your brand voice and business context.

 ## Features ✨